 To book Camilla Cavendish please contact your JLA Agent.

-Camilla Cavendish is an award-winning journalist and former Head of the Policy Unit at 10 Downing Street under Prime Minister David Cameron.
-She is also the author of Extra Time: 10 Lessons for an Ageing World, an acclaimed examination of the dramatic demographic shift that is redefining how we should look at many aspects of society.
+Camilla Cavendish is an award-winning journalist, senior fellow at Harvard and former Head of the Policy Unit at 10 Downing Street under Prime Minister David Cameron.
+She is also the author of Extra Time: 10 Lessons for an Ageing World, an examination of the dramatic demographic shift that is redefining how we should look at many aspects of society.
 From multigenerational workplaces and skills of the future to technology and AI, she explores the trends that are going to shape the near future.

-At Number 10 Camilla formed, implemented and advised on a range of Government policies and initiatives, most notably leading work on (and persuading the PM and Chancellor to adopt) the so-called ‘sugar tax’.
-She left Downing Street, becoming a member of the House of Lords, and also a Senior Fellow in Business and Government at the Harvard Kennedy School, researching demographic challenges.
+At Number 10 Camilla formed, implemented, and advised on a range of Government policies and initiatives, most notably persuading the PM to adopt the so-called ‘sugar tax’.
+She left Downing Street, becoming a member of the House of Lords and a Senior Fellow in Business and Government at the Harvard Kennedy School, where she researches demographic challenges.